-LO2: To learn basic causes for crime and delinquency and to analyse the issues like alcoholism and drug addiction and to acquire the knowledge about poverty and unemployment and the extent of beggary in India.
+LO2: To learn basic causes for crime and delinquency and analyse the issues like alcoholism and drug addiction.

+LO3:To acquire the knowledge about poverty and unemployment and the extent of beggary in India.

-Concept of social problems, classification of social problems and theories of social problems.
+Unit-I (12hrs) Concept of social problems, classification of social problems and theories of social problems.
+Unit-II (12hrs)